iamdcj/vargood/README.md

 # vargood

 JavaScript identifier validator tool built using React.

 ### Why

-If you want to use an identifier, but aren't sure if JavaScript will allow it.
+I wanted to build a React app which utilises hooks and typescript.

 ### How